 Red palm weevil biological control research.
-Red palm weevil (Rhynchophorus ferrugineus) that has been infected and killed by the parasitic Beauveria bassiana fungus.
+Researcher studying the parasitic Beauveria bassiana fungus as a means of controlling red palm weevil (Rhynchophorus ferrugineus) infestation in palm trees (family Arecaceae).
 The red palm weevil is a major pest of palm plantations.
 The larvae can excavate metre-long holes in the trunks of palm trees, thereby weakening and eventually killing the host plant.
-This fungus is being studied as a means of controlling infestation in palm trees (family Arecaceae).
-It infects many arthropods causing white muscardine disease, and is commonly used as a biological insecticide to control a number of pests such as termites, thrips, whiteflies, aphids and different beetles.
+This fungus infects many arthropods causing white muscardine disease, and is commonly used as a biological insecticide to control a number of pests such as termites, thrips, whiteflies, aphids and different beetles.
 Photographed in Alicante, Comunidad Valenciana, Spain.

 Model release not required.
 Property release not required.